 Our no-dig garden is directly behind our raised beds.
 It is 26 feet wide by 36 feet long.
 Behind each raised bed, there are 9 no-till beds.
 Each bed is 30 inches wide and 10 feet long.
 The compost is 6 inches deep in each bed.
 We haven’t laid our weed barrier and our mulch hasn’t arrived, but our rows are 10 feet long and 18 inches wide.
 We have a center aisle that is two feet so that we can fit our wheelbarrow down the middle.
 I chose 30 inches for the beds and 18 inches for the rows because of The Seasonal Homestead’s blog post about market garden dimensions.
 Then, I adjusted the length of the beds to fit the space that I have.

 Here’s a drawing of what our garden will look like when it is complete.
-I’m planning on using cattle pannels to create arbors for some of the trailing plants like peas and cucumbers.
+I’m planning on using cattle panels to create arbors for some of the trailing plants like peas and cucumbers.
+Here is how we installed our cattle panel trellises!

 How to Calculate How Much Compost and Mulch You’ll Need for Your No-Dig Garden